Tuition and Financial Aid

 Need-Based Financial Aid

-Applications for federal aid and work-study employment become available in January of the year for which the student intends to enroll.
-These include the Free Application for Federal Student Aid (FAFSA) and the Vanderbilt Graduate/Professional Student Financial Aid Application.
+Applications for federal aid and work-study employment become available in January of the year for which the student intends to enroll using the Free Application for Federal Student Aid (FAFSA).

 Yellow Ribbon Program at Vanderbilt Divinity School